 Ariel rocks it under the waves and on the beach in a special tutu version of her princess dress, complete with seaweed.
-Party City has the short, dancy tutu for little Ariels in one size that fits up to size 6 for around $20.
+Monkey's Cubbyhole has the long, dancy tutu for little Ariels in one size that fits up to size 6 for around $20.
 Medium-size mermaids (8 to 10) can opt for a longer tea-length tutu of mesh layers for closer to $30.
 Party City offers free candy and free shipping for Halloween.

 Your long-haired princess will be pirouetting in her tower in a short, flouncy one-size (up to size 6), purple tutu dress for about $20 from Party City, and shipping is free.
 Bigger girls with even long locks may opt for the deluxe Rapunzel costume with a tiered, full-length glittery tulle skirt.
 A medium costume for an 8-year-old is near $60 from Halloween Costumes, priority shipping recommended.

 Wave Your Magic Wand